IvanReyesO7/GatoCM/README.md

 will need to re-run this command.

 ## Initializing the app for the first time

-You should read the section about the rails app credentials below before proceeding here.

-Assuming you've setup your credentials, you can proceed to bring up the app for the first time.

 To bring up the app for the first time you need to first initialize the database.